Urban resilience: Social factors for heat vulnerability

 The physical causes of heat waves and droughts and the exacerbation of the UHI effect are only part of the equation in terms of fatalities; social factors play a role as well.
-Statistically, senior citizens represent the majority of heat (and cold) related deaths within urban areas and this is often due to social isolation.
+Statistically, senior citizens represent the majority of heat (and cold) related deaths within urban areas.
+Elderly individuals commonly experience comorbidity, chronic illness, and drug-interactions that impair their body's ability to thermoregulate, increasing their heat vulnerability.
+This increased heat-related mortality among the elderly population is associated with social isolation common in urban environments.
 In rural areas, seniors are more likely to live with family or in care homes, whereas in cities they are often concentrated in subsidized apartment buildings and in many cases have little to no contact with the outside world.
-Like other urban dwellers with little or no income, most urban seniors are unlikely to own an air conditioner.
+Despite the perception of heat, older adults in urban environments were unlikely to use air conditioning even when owning the technology.
 This combination of factors leads to thousands of tragic deaths every season, and the incidence is increasing each year.
+Gender, combined with age, has been shown to contribute to risk for heat-related morbidity and mortality.
+Poverty among older women above the age of sixty-five and living in urban environments limits access to energy use, cooling resources, or air conditioning, increasing the heat-related health risk among this population.
+Although elderly populations are uniquely vulnerable to heat-related health risks, children also possess increased heat-related health risk because they rely upon caregivers for protection.